rs9899/randomEpisodeGenerator/README.md

-# randomEpisodeGenerator
+# Random Episode Generator
-Pick up a random episode
+Pick up a random episode from
+* Either your Directory-listing
+* Scrap the web for the corresponding TV show